ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 By decentralizing your data, you increase availability if your server runs into an issue, your ISP is unhappy with what you publish, or a hostile government issues a take-down order.
 You will also decrease the load time for your swarm-connected users and natively enable your app to work offline or on local networks.
 Depending on your app, your users can also reduce their storage requirements and download time thanks to native de-duplication and caching.

+### Tableland

+[Tableland](https://tableland.xyz/) is an indexed, networked, SQL-compatible database that combines blockchain for access control with a decentralized network of nodes running SQLite.
+This architecture provides fast, mutable tables with verifiable integrity.
+Tables in Tableland are NFTs, so they can be owned, traded, and permissions controlled programmatically.
+Learn more about Tableland in [the talk from IPFS camp 2022](https://www.youtube.com/watch?v=KJdYaNUofCc&list=PLuhRWgmPaHtRP0kfWyDuod_kVHE-5dGGL&index=3).

 ### Decentralized database

 [OrbitDB](https://github.com/orbitdb/orbit-db) is a serverless, distributed, peer-to-peer database.
 OrbitDB uses IPFS as its data storage and IPFS Pubsub to automatically sync databases with peers.
 It's an eventually consistent database that uses CRDTs for conflict-free database merges, making OrbitDB an excellent choice for decentralized apps (dApps), blockchain applications, and offline-first web applications.
 There are Go and Javascript implementations available.